yettsyjk/TransitioningToCyberSecurity_ApplicationSecurity/README.md

 # 2022
 This 2022, I welcome the new year by learning GO and C# to improve my personal projects.
-I have set a should - that will help me get E-Council Certified Application Security Engineer certificate and becoming better informed at GRC standards.
+I have set a should - that will help me get EC-Council Certified Application Security Engineer certificate and becoming better informed at GRC standards.

 To be continued.. 💾